A Normal Map-Based Proximal Stochastic Gradient Method: Convergence and Identification Properties: Introduction

-\textit{Advances in $\PSGD$.} Surprisingly and different from $\SGD$, the convergence properties of the proximal stochastic gradient method are generally less understood --- especially when $f$ is nonconvex.
-In \cite{davis2019stochastic}, Davis and Drusvyatskiy present one of the first complexity results for $\PSGD$ in the nonconvex setting using the Moreau envelope $\env{\theta\psi}$ as a smooth merit function for the problem \cref{SO}.
-In particular, under the assumptions \ref{P1}--\ref{P2} and for general nonconvex $f$, Davis and Drusvyatskiy establish the complexity bound
+While the convergence of $\PSGD$, \cref{eq:update-PSGD}, is well-understood in the strongly convex case, general results for stochastic and nonconvex composite problems seem to be more limited.
+In \cite{davdru19}, under \ref{A1}--\ref{A2} and \ref{B1}--\ref{B2}, Davis and Drusvyatskiy present one of the first complexity results for $\PSGD$ in the nonconvex setting using the Moreau envelope as a merit function:

-Earlier studies of $\PSGD$ for nonconvex $f$ appeared in \cite{GhaLanZha16} where convergence of $\PSGD$ is shown if the variance $\sigma_k^2 = \Exp[\|\sg^k-\nabla f(\sx^k)\|^2] \to 0$ vanishes as $k \to \infty$.
-This can be ensured by choosing a sequence of progressively increasing mini-batches or via suitable variance reduction techniques, \cite{xiao2014proximal,nitanda2014stochastic,j2016proximal}.
-As mentioned, it is not fully known whether $\PSGD$ satisfies the asymptotic convergence guarantees formulated in \ref{Q1} under the base conditions \ref{P1}--\ref{P3}.
-Following the classical ODE-based analysis of $\SGD$, Majewski et al. utilize a differential inclusion approach to study convergence of $\PSGD$, \cite{MajMiaMou18}.
-The authors introduce additional compact constraints to ensure boundedness of the iterates $\{\sx^k\}_{k}$ and applicability of the differential inclusion techniques.
-The analyses in \cite{duchiruan2018,davis2020stochastic} establish asymptotic convergence for a broader class of subgradient-type and model-based proximal algorithms which includes $\PSGD$ as a special case.
-Both works apply differential inclusion-based mechanisms and require a priori (almost) sure boundedness of $\{\sx^k\}_{k}$ and a density / Sard-type condition in order to show that accumulation points of $\{\sx^k\}_{k}$ correspond to stationary points.
-More recently, in \cite{LiMil22}, Li and Milzarek derive general asymptotic convergence results for $\PSGD$ of the form
+Earlier studies of $\PSGD$ for nonconvex $f$ appeared in \cite{GhaLanZha16}, where convergence of $\PSGD$ is shown if the variance $\Exp[\|\se^k\|^2] \to 0$ vanishes as $k \to \infty$ which can be ensured via suitable variance reduction techniques, \cite{xiao2014proximal,j2016proximal}.
+It is not fully known whether $\PSGD$ converges globally under the base conditions \ref{A1}--\ref{A2} and \ref{B1}--\ref{B3}.
+Following the classical ODE-based analysis of $\SGD$, Majewski et al$.$ use a differential inclusion approach to study convergence of $\PSGD$, \cite{MajMiaMou18}.
+The authors introduce additional compact constraints to ensure applicability of the differential inclusion techniques.
+The analyses in \cite{duchiruan2018,davis2020stochastic} establish convergence for a broader class of proximal algorithms including $\PSGD$ as a special case.
+Both works apply differential inclusion-based mechanisms and require (almost) sure boundedness of $\{\sx^k\}_{k\in\N}$ and a density-type condition to show that accumulation points of $\{\sx^k\}_{k\in\N}$ correspond to stationary points.
+More recently, Li and Milzarek \cite{LiMil22} derive asymptotic convergence results for $\PSGD$ of the form $\Exp[\|\Fnat(\sx^k)\|] \to 0$ and $\|\Fnat(\sx^k)\| \to 0$ a$.$s$.$ under the additional assumption that $\varphi$ is globally Lipschitz continuous.
+It is not known whether this Lipschitz assumption can be relaxed or dropped.
+The easier convex and strongly convex cases have been investigated, e.g., in \cite{GhaLanZha16,AtcForMou17,rosasco2020convergence,patrascu2021stochastic,LiaXu24}.
+If $f$ is convex and $\psi$ is strongly convex, then convergence in expectation, $\Exp[\|\sx^k - \sx^*\|^2] = \mathcal O(k^{-1})$, can be ensured, see \cite{rosasco2020convergence,patrascu2021stochastic}.
+Moreover, when both $f$ and $\vp$ are convex, Rosasco et al$.$ \cite{rosasco2020convergence} show that there is a subsequence of $\{\sx^k\}_{k\in\N}$ converging to $\sx^*$ a$.$s$.$.